Creativice-Oy/graph-zoom/docs/jupiterone.md

 4. Click **Create Configuration** once all values are provided.

 # How to Uninstall

-TODO: List specific actions that must be taken to uninstall the integration.
-Many of the following steps will be reusable; take care to be sure they remain accurate.

 1. From the configuration **Gear Icon**, select **Integrations**.
 2. Scroll to the **Zoom** integration tile and click it.